 At Walshs we are accredited to provide advice to self-managed super funds.
 We will work with you to determine your financial retirement goals, then provide strategic advice to get you there.
 Read more from us about self-managed super funds here.

-If you have any questions about family trusts and SMSFs make an appointment to see your accountant – you can now book online here – or call Walshs on 07-3221 5677.
+If you have any questions about family trusts and SMSFs make an appointment to see the Walshs team – you can now book online here – or call Walshs on 07-3221 5677.